 - 1. Select the desired sampling mode auto or manual as described above. - 2.
 Use metal tubing to transport the sample gas to the analyzer - 3.
-The main consideration is to eliminate any air leaks which can affect oxygen measurements.
-For sample gases under positive pressure, the user must provide a means of controlling the inlet pressure between 5-30 psig. - 4.
+The main consideration is to eliminate any air leaks which can affect oxygen measurements. - 4.
+For sample gases under positive pressure, the user must provide a means of controlling the inlet pressure between 5-30 psig. - 5.
 For sample gases under atmospheric or slightly negative pressure, an optional sampling pump is recommended to push the sample through the sensor housing.
 Generally, when using a pump, no pressure regulation or flow control device is involved.
-However, a flow meter upstream of analyzer is recommended to ensure that the sample flow is adequate. - 5.
-Assure the sample is adequately vented for optimum response and recovery and safety. - 6.
-Allow the oxygen reading to stabilize for approximately 10 minutes at each sample point. - 7.
-Avoid drawing a vacuum that exceeds 14" of water column pressure up to 40 "if done gradually - 8.
-Avoid flow rates above 5 SCFH which may generate backpressure on the sensor. - 9.
-Avoid sudden releases of backpressure that can severely damage the sensor. - 10.
-Avoid the collection of particulates, liquids or condensation on the sensor that could block the diffusion of oxygen into the sensor. - 11.
-If an external sampling pump (positioned downstream of the sensor) is used, open the flow control metering valve (positioned upstream of the sensor) completely to avoid drawing a vacuum on the sensor and placing an undue burden on the pump.
+However, a flow meter upstream of analyzer is recommended to ensure that the sample flow is adequate. - 6.
+Assure the sample is adequately vented for optimum response and recovery and safety. - 7.
+Allow the oxygen reading to stabilize for approximately 10 minutes at each sample point. - 8.
+Avoid drawing a vacuum that exceeds 14" of water column pressure up to 40 "if done gradually - 9.
+Avoid flow rates above 5 SCFH which may generate backpressure on the sensor. - 10.
+Avoid sudden releases of backpressure that can severely damage the sensor. - 11.
+Avoid the collection of particulates, liquids or condensation on the sensor that could block the diffusion of oxygen into the sensor. - 12.
+If the analyzer is equipped with an optional integral sampling pump (positioned downstream of the sensor) and a flow control metering valve (positioned upstream of the sensor), completely open the flow control metering valve to avoid drawing a vacuum on the sensor and placing an undue burden on the pump.